windowsair/MaixPy_DOC/en/get_started/edit_file.md

 ### Method A: Execute using `import`

+At MaixPy's REPL interface simply enter:
-Simple enter `import hello`
+`import hello` then press Enter

-You can see the output `hello maixpy`
+The `hello.py` file will run and should output `hello maixpy`

-But be attention, `import` command can only use once, if you want to execute code more than once, please use the `Way B`
+But be careful, the `import` command can only be used once.
+If you want to execute the code more than once, please use `Method B` below.

 ### Method B: Execute using `exec()`

-Use `exec()` to perform the functions
+Use `exec()` in a simple program to execute your file

 ```python
 with open("hello.py") as f:
     exec(f.read())
 ```

 ### Method C: Execute using uPyLoader